CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 </details>
 <br/>

-2.4 Continue with the Bosh Director tile configuration, select the `Director Config` tab and enter the following values:
+2.4 Continue with the Bosh Director tile configuration, select the `Director Config` tab on the left side menu and enter the following values:

 - NTP Servers: ntp.corp.local
 - Enable VM Resurrector Plugin: True